 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Hodder Murray on June 5, 2008 and has 288 pages.
+This historical mystery that was published by Hodder Murray on June 5, 2008 and has 288 pages.